-The Adult Education Department recognizes that it is a primary provider of immigrant education, and thus Goal VI is very closely tied to the department mission of "free education for all".
+The Adult Education Program recognizes that it is a primary provider of immigrant education, and thus Goal VI is very closely tied to the program's mission of "free education for all".
 Though many of our students are undocumented, they are able to participate in our courses and improve their lives.